 Damian Badazona, Founder of Situation Interactive

-• Your servers go down • There's a privacy breach • The market crashes and some of your key customers are thinking not to renew their subscriptions
+Your servers go down There's a privacy breach The market crashes and your key customers aren't renewing their subscriptions

-Crises like these are enough to make anyone freak out, but if you are able to lead your team through them you will all come out stronger and more resilient.
+Problems like these are enough to make anyone freak out, but if you are able to lead your team through them, you will all come out stronger and more resilient.

-Follow these steps to manage the crisis without losing your head.
+Follow these steps to manage a crisis without losing your head.

 Stop what you’re doing and take a deep breath.

-If you want your team’s support to tackle the crisis, they’re going to need context and clarity.
+If you want your team’s support to tackle this, they’re going to need context and clarity.

-Be transparent about the situation and give as much information as possible.
+Be transparent about what's happening and give as much information as possible.
 Then, be clear about what it’s going to take to get out of the situation.

 The team will be looking up to you for leadership.
-Your energy is what’s going to drive people out of the crisis.
+Your positivity can do a lot to guide your team out of the crisis.

-Find optimistic viewpoints on the situation and say them out loud, this will instill hope in yourself and your team.
+Find optimistic viewpoints about the situation, and say them out loud.
+This will instill hope in you and your team.

-If there was a big fire, you’d start by putting out small parts one by one.
-So create a checklist of the steps you think will get you out of the crisis.
+It's only possible to put out a big fire by addressing small parts one by one.
+Create a checklist of the steps that will get you out of the crisis.